-Guidelines effective November 1, 2023.7 Part A of Amendment 821 limits the criminal history
+Guidelines effective November 1, 2023.
+Part A of Amendment 821 limits the criminal history impact of "status points," and Subpart 1 of Part B of Amendment 821 creates a new guideline, §

-4C1.1, that provides for a decrease of two offense levels for "Zero-Point Offenders."8 With
+4C1.1, that provides for a decrease of two offense levels for "Zero-Point Offenders."
+With respect to the guideline for Zero-Point Offenders, a defendant is eligible for a two-level reduction in his offense level if he or she meets all the following criteria:

-(1) the defendant did not receive any criminal history points from Chapter Four, Part A; (2) the defendant did not receive an adjustment under § 3A1.4 (Terrorism); (3) the defendant did not use violence or credible threats of violence in connection with the offense; (4) the offense did not result in death or serious bodily injury; (5) the instant offense of conviction is not a sex offense; (6) the defendant did not personally cause substantial financial hardship;
+- (1) the defendant did not receive any criminal history points from Chapter Four, Part A; - (2) the defendant did not receive an adjustment under § 3A1.4 (Terrorism); - (3) the defendant did not use violence or credible threats of violence in connection with the offense; - (4) the offense did not result in death or serious bodily injury; - (5) the instant offense of conviction is not a sex offense; - (6) the defendant did not personally cause substantial financial hardship;